You are here

-Recently crowned Female Artist of the Year for the second time at the Classic BRITs, ALISON BALSOM has cemented an international reputation as one of classical music’s great ambassadors and is ranked among the most distinctive and ground-breaking musicians on the international circuit today.
-Balsom has also been honored with numerous awards by Gramophone, Classic FM, and ECHO Klassik.
+2013 Gramophone Artist of the Year, three time winner at the Classic BRITs and also three time winner at the Echo Klassik Awards, Alison Balsom has cemented an international reputation as one of classical music’s great ambassadors and is ranked amongst the most distinctive and ground-breaking musicians on the international circuit today.

-Balsom’s highly distinctive sound earned her much recognition in her early career when she mainly reached her audience through radio broadcasts under the auspices of the BBC Radio 3 New Generation Artists scheme.
-While represented by the Young Concert Artists Trust, Balsom caught the ear of EMI Classics, with whom she records exclusively.
-Her internationally celebrated Bach Trumpet and Organ disc of 2005 was quickly followed by Caprice, which won her further critical acclaim.
-Balsom’s third album, featuring the great pillars of the trumpet repertoire, the concertos of Haydn and Hummel, firmly established her as one of the world’s leading trumpeters.
-Italian Concertos, which is made up of Balsom’s own arrangements of Italian Baroque concertos became EMI Classics’ biggest selling album of 2010.
+Balsom’s highly distinctive sound earned her much recognition in her early career when she primarily reached her audience through radio broadcasts under the auspices of the BBC Radio 3 New Generation Artists scheme.
+While represented by the Young Concert Artists Trust, Alison caught the ear of EMI Classics with whom she has recorded exclusively since 2001.
+Consistently topping the charts with each new release, Balsom’s Italian Concertos album, made up of her own arrangements, became EMI Classics best selling album of 2010.

-Balsom studied trumpet at the Guildhall School of Music, the Paris Conservatoire, and with Håkan Hardenberger.
+Alison Balsom studied trumpet at the Paris Conservatoire, and with Håkan Hardenberger.
+She also studied, and is now a fellow at, the Guildhall School of Music and Drama.
 She was a concerto finalist in the BBC Young Musician competition in 1998 and received the Feeling Musique Prize for quality of sound in the 2001 Maurice André International Trumpet Competition.
-Balsom performs a wide range of recital and concerto repertoire, from Albinoni to Zimmermann, and she performs on both modern and baroque trumpets.